How To Successfully Take a Social Media Break This Holiday Season

-Instead of scrolling feed, bookmark the pages of people or groups you want to follow specifically.
+Instead of scrolling your feed, bookmark the pages of people or groups you want to follow specifically.
 You might need to keep track of a school's Facebook updates or be following your sister's storyline of baby pictures.
-So bookmark your way to these updates only so you don't wind up on your scrolling homepage.
+So bookmark your way to these updates only so you don't wind up on your homepage.

 Surviving the Social Media Detox

-The good news is after a few days, the detox fades and you'll start to think clearly without the twitchy need to open your feed.
+The good news is that after a few days, the detox fades and you'll start to think clearly without the twitchy need to open your feed.
 Try these tips for those rough first few days on your hiatus.